 Screen and Resolution

 Programming is usually not particularly resolution dependent, but low resolution or poor screens can cause eye strain.
 The last thing any programmer wants to have to deal with is a pounding headache while they’re working on a difficult Python table.
 High 1080p or 4K resolutions with wide, well lit screens should be your bread and butter.

 Windows, Mac, or Linux?

 Yeah, it’s this debate.
 There’s no doubt that if you’re programming for the iOS market that your best bet is Mac.
 Trying to translate from Windows files to Mac takes ages and the systematic compatibility may as well be a big, round goose egg.
 The companies have their decades’ long rivalry to blame for this, but it’s not helpful for those who want to program for both major markets.

 Linux, though, allows you to install what you need and run it off a very basic platform.
 For years, Linux was the platform that programmers used because you could sideload Windows over Mac programs and use them interchangeably with each other due to Linux’s non-typical shell content.

 Windows, of course, is the old standby for most programmers on the public market.
-It’s easy to work with, there’s a million programs out there to help supplement your needs but it’s a real pain in the ass to do any type of web development on it, apart from .NET.
+It’s easy to work with, there are a million programs out there to help supplement your needs but it’s a real pain in the ass to do any type of web development on it, apart from .NET.